What is Flood Damage?

 Home Flood Prevention

-Floods can originate from a variety of causes, including large storms (hurricanes and cyclones), flash floods, and home water leaks.
-It can affect nearly everyone, but those most at risk live near coastal regions and those that live on a floodplain, or area that is on flat ground nearing large rivers.
+Floods can originate from various causes, including large storms (hurricanes and cyclones), flash floods, and home water leaks.
+It can affect nearly everyone, but those most at risk live near coastal regions and those that live on a floodplain or area that is on flat ground nearing large rivers.

 There are some ways you can help prevent water damage from occurring should a natural disaster or some other catastrophe cause floodwaters to enter your home.
 It’s important to have a solid flood plan in place for your family.